Take part in the Edinburgh Award to gain recognition from the University for the skills you have developed.

 - Freelance/self-employment (where you have a commitment to an employer, voluntary organisation, or client)

-2. Complete 10 hours of sessions and assignments: 1-hour of self-led learning per month via Learn, attend 2-3 interactive sessions, submit assignments at each stage, and offer peer support to other participants
+3. All participants will complete 10 hours of sessions and assignments: 1-hour of self-led learning per month via Learn, attend 2-3 interactive sessions, submit assignments at each stage, and offer peer support to other participants

 - This Award does not accredit previous experience completed before you registered.